 You can never know when a disaster will occur to your cloud infrastructure.
 You can, however, prepare a cloud disaster recovery plan that enables you to restore operations quickly whenever disaster does strike your cloud.
 This article explains how.
 Continue reading

 Where can you find cloud certifications?
-If you choose to get a cloud certification, should you obtain one from a certain cloud vendor -- such as AWS, Azure or Google -- or should you pursue a general-purpose cloud certification?
+If you choose to get a cloud certification, should you obtain one from a certain cloud vendor -- such as AWS or Azure -- or should you pursue a general-purpose cloud certification?
 Which categories of cloud computing certifications are available currently?
 Keep reading for an overview of the main cloud computing certifications available today.
 Continue reading

 Encryption is everywhere: On your storage, on your network, over the Internet, and in the cloud.
 Encryption is about protecting your data from those who might otherwise use it to cause harm.
 It protects you from those who bypass security to access data within your organization, illegal access from outside, and provides protection for compliance.
 Your live data is the lifeblood of your organization and your backups protect your live data by letting you restore misplaced, damaged, stolen, or incorrectly edited data with versions that keep the business running.
 Continue reading